LukeLabrie/msrDynamics/docs/index.rst

 PID Control
 ^^^^^^^^^^^^^^^^
-The ``TripCondition`` class enables users to define conditions under which the system should halt or change behavior.
-For example, a trip condition can be set to stop the simulation if a temperature exceeds a certain threshold.
+The ``msrDynamics.PID_loop`` class allows users to create objects which implement PID control logic compatible with the ``jitcdde`` backend.
+The object takes the PID control parameters, along with the state variable associated with the setpoint, and returns a callable function which can be used as an input variable in symbolic expressions, or in the ``msrDyanamics.Node`` helper functions.
+The PID loop can be used to control the temperature of a node, for example, by setting the setpoint to the desired temperature, and the state variable to the temperature of the node.
+The PID loop will then return the control signal which can be used as an input to the node's dynamics.

 Equilibrium Search
 ^^^^^^^^^^^^^^^^^^